Skip to main content

 3The figure 2,080 hours is computed by multiplying40 hours by 52 weeks.

 4Note that the definition of "small employer" is different for Minnesota than for either Minneapolis or St. Paul.
 For Minnesota, small employers are those with less than $500,000 in annual revenue.
 For Minneapolis and St. Paul, small employers are those with 100 or fewer employees (and more than five employees for St. Paul).
-According to data from the U.S. Small Business Administration, businesses in 2012 with one to four employees had an average of $406,000 in annual revenues (advocacy.sba.gov/data-on-small-business).
+According to data from the U.S. Small Business Administration, businesses in 2012 with one to four employees had an average of $406,000 in annual revenues (advocacy.sba.gov/small-business-data-resources).
 Extrapolating from this, a business with five employees would have an average of more than $406,000 in annual revenues.
 Thus, the $500,000 dividing line between "small" and "large" for Minnesota is at the lower end of "small" for Minneapolis or St. Paul (and near the line between "small" and "micro" for St. Paul).
 In other words, many employers that would be "large" for Minnesota would be "small" for Minneapolis or St. Paul.

 5The provisions at issue are: (1) the large-employer minimum wage in Minneapolis and the macro-employer minimum wage in St. Paul both reach $15.00 an hour July 1, 2022; (2) the provisions for inflation-indexing are the same in the two cities; and (3) the minimum wages for all employers in the two cities will eventually reach the large-employer rate in Minneapolis and the macro-employer rate in St. Paul.